A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Comparison with Experiment

 In this work, we presented a new theoretical approach to understand the experimental data on \J production in pp and AA collisions at LHC energies.
-We follow the individual \cc quarks from their creation in initial hard collisions until their final observation in the hidden heavy flavor mesons.
+Our main goal was to provide a microscopical model which allows to follow the individual \cc quarks from their creation in initial hard collisions until their final observation in the hidden heavy flavor mesons.
 Our treatment is thus in the same spirit as recent open quantum system approaches, which explicitly study the time evolution of the quarkonia density matrix under the influence of an approximated density matrix of the whole system.

-For pp collisions, as in ref. \cite{Song:2017phm}, the production of \Js~ is described by a sudden approximation which has been found to give a good description of the experimental findings, not only for \J and $\psi'$ but also for $\chi_{c}$.
-In this approach the initial distribution of \cc is projected on the Wigner densities of the quarkonia states.
+For pp collisions, as in ref. \cite{Song:2017phm}, the production of \Js~ is described by a sudden Wigner-coalescence approximation, which gives a good description of the experimental findings, not only for \J and $\psi'$ but also for $\chi_{c}$.
+In this approach the primordial distribution of \cc is projected on the Wigner densities of the quarkonia states.

-This primordial distribution of \J and its excited states are of no relevance for the \J production in central heavy ion collisions.
+This primordial distribution of \J and its excited states are of little relevance for the \J production in central heavy ion collisions at low and moderate $p_T$.
 There a QGP is produced.
-Lattice gauge calculations reveal that if its temperature is above $T=T_{diss}$, \Js~ are not stable and that below $T_{diss}$ but finite T, the \J~ wave function is quite different from the vacuum wave function due to the interactions of the \cc with the QGP environment.
-This renders it more complicated to model the dynamics of \Js in heavy ion collisions.
+Lattice gauge calculations reveal that if its temperature is above $T=T_{diss}$, \Js~ are not stable and that below $T_{diss}$ but finite T, the \J wave function is quite different from the vacuum wave function due to the interactions of the \cc with the QGP environment.
+This renders it more complicated to model the dynamics of \Js~ in heavy ion collisions.

-To cope with this observation we \begin{itemize} \item employ a mutual potential interaction of the $c\bar c$ pairs with a potential, which is adjusted to the lattice data.
-It is active between all $c\bar c$ pairs in singlet states. \item modify below $T_{diss}$ the Wigner density of the \J~ in the QGP medium by introducing a temperature dependent width in the Gaussian parametrization of the \J Wigner density.
+To cope with this observation we \begin{itemize} \item employ a mutual potential interaction of the $c\bar c$ pairs with a potential, which is adjusted to lattice data.
+It is active between all $c\bar c$ pairs in singlet states. \item modify below $T_{diss}$ the Wigner density of the \J in the QGP medium by introducing a temperature dependent width in the Gaussian parametrization of the \J Wigner density.
 This width reproduces the \J in medium radius given by a potential model based on lattice data. \end{itemize}